irisnet/irishub/docs/features/asset.md

 #### External Assets

-Instead of creating a `native asset` where the full control over supply is in the hands of the issuer, we can also create an `external asset` which is already exists on another blockchain and let the market deal with demand and supply.
+Instead of creating a `native asset` where the full control over supply is in the hands of the issuer, we can also create an `external asset` which already exists on another blockchain and let the market deal with demand and supply.
 The only way to create an `external asset` is by submitting an `AddAssetProposal`[*TODO*] via Governance, except that the top 20 CMC tokens are pre-configured in the system for users' convenience.

 ### Gateways